Aaronearlerichardson/Server_gui_client/README.md

 Please refer to the `project_assignment.md` file for a description of the problem assignment.

+Please refer to [This Link](https://github.com/dward2/BME547/blob/main/Lectures/sphinx.md) for how to use sphinx

 [Link to Repository](https://github.com/BME547-Fall2021/final-project-richardson-reyes)

 ## _Virtual Machine URL:_ http://vcm-23126.vm.duke.edu:5000